International Correspondence Chess Federation

-International Correspondence Chess Federation (ICCF) was founded on 26 March 1951 as a new appearance of the International Correspondence Chess Association (ICCA), which was founded in 1945, as successor of the Internationaler Fernschachbund (IFSB), founded on 2 December 1928.
+The International Correspondence Chess Federation (ICCF) is an international correspondence chess organization.
+It was founded on 26 March 1951 as a new appearance of the International Correspondence Chess Association (ICCA), which was founded in 1945, as successor of the Internationaler Fernschachbund (IFSB), founded on 2 December 1928.

-The current president is Eric Ruch, while the first president was Jean-Louis Ormond.
+The current president is Éric Ruch, while the first president was Jean-Louis Ormond.

 History

 Before ICCF

 Some sources say that correspondence chess was already played in the 12th century.
 Most chess historians doubt whether this is true.
 In the 19th century chess clubs and magazines started to organize more regular tournaments, national as well as international tournaments.
 Finally in 1928 the first international league (Internationaler Fernschachbund) was founded.
 Alexander Alekhine, Paul Keres and Max Euwe were well-known enthusiastic correspondence chess players during some periods of their chess careers.

 ICSB

 On 15 August 1928, the ICSB (Internationaler Correspondensschachbund/International Correspondence Chess Federation) was created under the leadership of Erich Otto Freienhagen (Berlin), which had existed in a loose form since November 1927.
 Other members of the management were J.Keemink (Netherlands), K.Laue, H. von Massow, H.Schild (Germany) and C.Olsen (Norway).
 This was the first successful attempt to create an international correspondence chess federation.
 It survived for only a short period, but its successor proved to be viable and successful.